weitzman-musa/portfolio-template/README.md

 ### Starting From Scratch

-To completely start from scratch, simply delete all the files in the `_posts`, `assets/img`, and `menu` folder, and add your own content.
+To completely start from scratch, simply delete all the files in the `_posts`, `assets/img`, `_projects`, and `pages` folders, and add your own content.
 You may also replace the `README.md` file with your own README.
 Everything in the `_data` folder and `_config.yml` file can be edited to suit your needs.
 You may also change the `favicon.ico` file to your own favicon.

 ## Configuration